 A man from Sussex County, New Jersey, is accused of fraudulently obtaining a loan of over $5 million from a federal COVID-19 relief program meant to help American businesses affected by the coronavirus pandemic.

-According to the documents filed in the case, Rana allegedly submitted a fraudulent Paycheck Protection Program (PPP) loan application to a lender on behalf of his real estate development company, Azhar Sarwar Rana LLC.
+According to the documents filed in the case, the accused allegedly submitted a fraudulent Paycheck Protection Program (PPP) loan application to a lender on behalf of his real estate development company, Azhar Sarwar Rana LLC.

-Rana allegedly submitted falsified payroll and tax information and included internally inconsistent information about the number of workers his company employed.
-Records from the New Jersey Department of Labor purportedly show the company paid no wages in 2019, and the minimal wages it purportedly paid in 2020 were mostly to employees whose submitted Social Security numbers did not match their submitted names.
+The accused allegedly submitted falsified payroll and tax information and included internally inconsistent information about the number of workers his company employed.
+Records from the New Jersey Department of Labor purportedly show the company paid no wages in 2019, and the minimum wages it purportedly paid in 2020 were mostly to employees whose submitted Social Security numbers did not match their submitted names.

 As of late October, the Department of Justice has reportedly charged 73 individuals with fraud related to the COVID-19 programs.
-Many of the cases, like Rana’s, involve allegations of forged documents or made-up companies.
-If convicted, Rana faces up to 30 years in prison and a $1 million fine for the bank fraud charge, and an additional 10 years in prison and a $250,000 fine for the money laundering charge.
+Many of the cases, like the defendant, in this case, involve allegations of forged documents or made-up companies.
+If convicted, the accused faces up to 30 years in prison and a $1 million fine for the bank fraud charge, and an additional 10 years in prison, and a $250,000 fine for the money laundering charge.

 The penalties of federal fraud and money laundering charges are quite severe, which is why anyone suspected of committing fraud involving federal COVID-19 relief programs should immediately consult an experienced attorney.
 A good attorney can examine the evidence, conduct an independent investigation, and build a good defense.